vanangamudi/newspaper-crawler-scripts/README.md

 | Dinamani           | http://dinamani.com/           |  tamil/crawler-dinamani.py           |

 ## Contribute
 Scripts for more news websites are welcome.
 Please save the text scraped in UTF-8 encoding.
+Please refer to the [newspapers list file](https://github.com/vanangamudi/newspaper-crawler-scripts/blob/master/newspapers.csv) and pick one to scrape.

 ## Todo
 [ ] Extract common code into a decorator